Omair-D/Python-Crash-Course/README.md

 # Python-Crash-Course
-### Doing all projects from Python Crash Course, 2nd Edition: A Hands-On, Project-Based Introduction to Programming by Eric Matthes
+### Doing all exercises from Python Crash Course, 2nd Edition: A Hands-On, Project-Based Introduction to Programming by Eric Matthes

 # Part 1: Basics
 - Chapter 2: Variables and Simple Data Types ✅